 John Curtin Gallery Shop

-Before 11am when the Gallery is closed for installation, just use the intercom on the right of the front doors to alert a staff member.
+To access the shop before 11am, or between exhibitions, use the intercom on the right of the front doors to alert a staff member.

 The retail outlet at the John Curtin Gallery, offers original jewellery, textiles and garments designed and made by current students, graduates and staff of Curtin.
 The John Curtin Gallery produces high quality publications which are available for purchase as well as a small selection of original prints available for sale.
 Prices range from $20.00 to $200.00 for a variety of gifts and items.